ibm-cloud-docs/CDN/input-container.md

 * `protocol`: Protocol used to set up services.
 Can be HTTP, HTTPS, or a combination of the two, HTTP_AND_HTTPS.
 * `cname`: Canonical name record aliases the hostname.
 Can be provided by the user, or system-generated.
 If user-provided, it should be less than 64 alphanumeric characters and must be unique.
 If not provided, one is generated when the mapping is created.
 * `certificateType`: Type of certificate being used by a mapping.
 Can be `WILDCARD_CERT` or `SHARED_SAN_CERT`.
 Value is 0 for HTTP mappings.
-* `respectHeaders`: A Boolean value that, if set to 'true', causes TTL settings in the Origin to override CDN TTL settings.
+* `respectHeaders`: A Boolean value that, if set to 'true', causes TTL settings in the origin to override CDN TTL settings.
-* `header`: Specifies host header information that is used by the Origin.
+* `header`: Specifies host header information that is used by the origin.

 The following attributes are related to Cloud Object Storage (COS):
 * `bucketName`: Unique name of your bucket for S3 object storage.